magento/merchdocs/src/magento-payments/order-payment-status.md

 Yesterday | Available from the Order payment status dates selector, this shows information for the prior date.
 Today | Available from the Order payment status dates selector, this shows information for the current day.
 Last 7 days | Available from the Order payment status dates selector, this shows information for the last seven days.
-Last 30 days | Available from the Order payment status dates selector and by default in the Order paymen statuses view, this shows information for the last 30 days.
+Last 30 days | Available from the Order payment status dates selector and by default in the Order payment statuses view, this shows information for the last 30 days.
 Last 90 days | Available from the Order payment status dates selector, this shows information for the last 90 days.
 Year to date | Available from the Order payment status dates selector, this shows information for the the entire year to date.
 Custom range | Available from the Order payment status dates selector, this can be filtered to show a custom date range.